dhimanparas20/buildbot-2.0/README.md

 > 6: sync.py (edit rom names , sync and init commands and tree links )

-> 7: up.py (dit sf project name , also to upload in gd , you must configur rclone beforehand )
+> 7: up.py (edit sf project name , also to upload in gd , you must configur rclone beforehand )

 ## Installation and Running